This authentic garam masala recipe makes a flavorful aromatic Indian spice blend. No need for store bought; just make this recipe at home!

-Making spice blends in small batches guarantees freshness and the maximum amount of flavor.
+Making your own seasoning in small batches guarantees freshness and the maximum amount of flavor.

-Plus, they are easy to make!
+Plus, homemade spice blends are easy to make!
 All you need for this recipe is a hot skillet and a spice or coffee grinder!

 You probably already have many of the ingredients in your pantry.
-What you’re missing can be found at international markets, or stores like Sprouts, Whole Foods, and Trader Joes.
+What you’re missing can be found at international markets or at stores like Sprouts, Whole Foods, and Trader Joe's.

-One of the most widely used Indian spice blends, garam masala translates to “hot mixture of spices.”
+One of the most widely used Indian spice blends, garam masala in English means “hot mixture of spices.”

 Despite the name, the spices add heat without being too spicy.
 There are also sweet and floral notes that create a nice overall balance.

 This garam masala spice recipe was given to me while I was in India several years ago, so it's definitely authentic.